lrivallain/lrivallain.github.io/index.md

 **Example of projects:**

+* **Think and build** of multiple automation solutions for a *Cloud Provider* company
+  * Design and development of complex automation solutions to provide:
+    * additional customer self-service solutions (quota management, security services…)
+    * backend systems automation (automated backup policies, observability…)
+  * Design of a new automation stack (K8s, FaaS, Argo workflow)
 * **Think/Build/Run of a Storage-as-a-service extension for VMware vCloud Director**
   * Backend: vCD API extension: Multi-threaded Python service for automation orchestration
   * Frontend: vCD UI extension: Angular-based UI published to tenants for self-service storage management